rootslab/qap/Readme.md

 // change pattern with a buffer qap.setPattern( new Buffer( pattern ) );

-// re-parse data passing a Buffer instance instead of String var bresults = qap.parse( new Buffer( text ) );
+// re-parse data passing a Buffer instance instead of a String var bresults = qap.parse( new Buffer( text ) );

 // results are the same
 assert.deepEqual( results, bresults );

-// note thta parser results is an array of starting indexes [ 4, 54 ]
+// parser results ( starting indexes ) [ 4, 40 ]
 console.log( results, bresults );
 ```